Yuny2036/Yuny2036/README.md

 ## What do you get paid to do? 💰
 Currently working on :: No job..

-😭 I, sadly, working on nowhere. 😭
+😭 I, sadly, am working on nowhere. 😭
 Yes.
 As you know, we're all having a hard time, right? 🚬
 World-wide depression, wars, economical fears, job-market shifting within AI rush(!)..